Programs and Services

 Trauma Informed Centers of Care (TICC) provides expanded mental health services in Riverdale that are trauma-informed and build on individual strengths and capacity for change to individuals ages 5-21 regardless of ability to pay, immigration status, or health insurance.
 Services are provided in the office, client homes, schools, and other human service agencies.

 Provides educational and supportive services to eligible first-generation, college-bound students to help them successfully complete high school and enter college.
-This partnership involves the U.S. Department of Education and Metropolitan Family Services Calumet; servicing students from Harlan H.S., Corliss H.S., Bowen H.S. and zip code areas – 60628, 60643, 60617, 60619 and 60827.
+This partnership involves the U.S. Department of Education and Metropolitan Family Services Calumet; serving students attending Harlan H.S., Corliss H.S., Bowen H.S. and those living in zip code areas 60628, 60643, 60617, 60619 and 60827.

 WORKFORCE INNOVATION & OPPORTUNITY ACT (WIOA) program targets out-of-school youth ages 16-24 residing in Cook County who are pregnant or parenting, disconnected from high school, currently or previously a youth in care, homeless, subject to the juvenile or adult justice system or an individual with a disability.
 The program provides career coaching, job readiness training, supportive services, access to vocational training, and employment placement services to assist youth with stability and self-sufficiency.
 Income limits apply.